odoo/documentation/content/developer/reference/upgrade.rst

     In Odoo 12 and before, the model `account.invoice` had a field named `refund_invoice_id` (`source code <https://github.com/odoo/odoo/blob/f7431b180834a73fe8d3aed290c275cc6f8dfa31/addons/account/models/account_invoice.py#L273>`) which cannot is absent on the model `account.move` after Odoo 13.
 This field was actually renamed to `reversed_entry_id` during the upgrade process.
 It is possible to find this information by searching for another Many2one field in `account.move` that is related to `account.move` in the upgraded version of Odoo.

 .. important::
-    When changing the name of fields in the code, their data stored in a PSQL column must be moved with :doc:`migration scripts <reference/upgrade/migration-scripts>` to the new column.
+    When changing the name of fields in the code, their data stored in a PSQL column must be moved with :ref:`migration scripts <reference/upgrade/migration-scripts>` to the new column.
 Furthermore, fields can also be referenced in other parts of the database such as automated actions, views, reports, etc ... which can be stored in the database independently from the code.

 The logs of the upgrade process can also be helpful to determine the corresponding field since some migration scripts will explicitely log the renaming.

 Upgrading models and methods definitions
 ----------------------------------------

 For upgrading models definitions (which does not happen often), it is simply a matter of comparing the filenames of the models in the old and new version of Odoo.
-The :ref:`upgrade report <upgrade-faq/upgrade-report>` can also contain useful information about the big changes in the new version of Odoo.
+The :ref:`upgrade report <upgrade/upgrade_report>` can also contain useful information about the big changes in the new version of Odoo.

 Methods names can also change between two versions of Odoo.
 For any override of standard method in a custom module, it is necessary to check if the method has been renamed or refactored in the new version of Odoo.
 The best way to find the new name of a method is to look at the source code of that method in the old version of Odoo and try to match it with the source code of a method in the new version of Odoo.
 This works wonderfully for methods that have simply been renamed, but it can be more difficult for methods that have been refactored.